Ajanta Pharma

-Ajanta Pharma Limited, also known by the acronym APL, is an Indian multinational pharmaceutical company.
-It has a presence in India, the United States, and about 30 other countries in Africa, South East Asia, West Asia, and CIS.
-It was established in 1973.
+Ajanta Pharma Limited (APL) is an Indian multinational pharmaceutical company.
+The company operates in India, the United States, and over 30 countries across Africa, Southeast Asia, West Asia, and the CIS.
+It was established in 1973..

 Markets and business

 Ajanta Pharma has over 1,400 products registered currently in various countries and an equal number of products are under approval.
 In India, the company is a branded generic company focused on a few high growth specialty therapies in ophthalmology, dermatology, cardiology, and pain management.

 Ajanta Pharma exports products to over 30 countries in Asia and Africa.
 In these markets, the company serves a wide range of therapeutic products in the areas of antimalarial, cardiovascular, gastrointestinal, antibiotic, dermatology, antihistamine, multivitamin, gynecology, and pain management.

 Ajanta Pharma has recently stepped up its presence in the United States with a select product portfolio, which includes niche and complex technology products.
 Currently, the company has 27 products in the US market.